Karaköy: Commerce

 An active business center for centuries, Karaköy remains an important commercial hub for Istanbul.
 All kinds of hardware, tools, plumbing items and spare parts are for sale in Tersane Street in Perşembe Pazarı (literally Thursday Market).
 Selanik Pasajı, a shopping center right on Karaköy Square, contains shops specialising in electronic parts.
 The underpass providing safe passage under the busy square contains more shops.

 Karaköy is a popular place to eat especially seafood, with several fish restaurants gathered around the local fish market.
 More fish restaurants line the underside of the Galata Bridge.
 Galataport is a large new dining and shopping development along the waterside.

 Before the Covid pandemic, Istanbul's red-light district could also be found in Karaköy.
 However, in 2022 it was announced that the streets once filled with brothels (and where there are still the remains of a synagogue) would be redeveloped as an arts district.

 Sites of interest

-Karaköy contains many churches representing the Latin Catholic, Greek Orthodox, Turkish Orthodox, Russian Orthodox, Armenian and Bulgarian rites as well as a couple of Jewish synagogues.
+Karaköy is a culturally diverse and historically rich part of Istanbul.
+For example, it contains many churches representing the Latin Catholic, Greek Orthodox, Turkish Orthodox, Russian Orthodox, Armenian and Bulgarian rites as well as a couple of Jewish synagogues.
 The Greek, Jewish, French, Italian and Austrian schools reflect its past cosmopolitan character.

-The curvy Camondo Steps, off Voyvoda Street, were donated by the wealthy Sephardic Jewish banker Abraham Camondo (1785–1873) and built in baroque style.
+The curvy Camondo Stairs, off Voyvoda Street, were donated by the wealthy Sephardic Jewish banker Abraham Camondo (1785–1873) and built in baroque style.

 The large Galataport hotel, restaurant and cafe, shopping and office mixed-use development opened along the water in 2022.